-Preparation $Al_2O_3NPs$ have significant biocompatibility, biodegradability, and antioxidant effects.
-Due to these properties, $Al_2O_3NPs$ are efficiently used in the field of medicine to prevent infectious and non-infectious diseases and the study of toxicity effects of these NPs on the blood of humans (in vitro) utilized complete blood count (CBC).
-This result that there indicates no toxic effect of $Al_2O_3NPS$ nanoparticles in the haematology parameter (in vitro).
-The size of $Al_2O_3$ particles ablated with low laser energy was found to be smaller than that achieved with high laser energy.
-High laser energy, on the other hand, produced a higher concentration of $Al_2O_3$ than when the laser energy is low.
+Preparation of Al_2O_3 NPs have significant biocompatibility, biodegradability and antioxidant effects.
+Due to these properties, Al_2O_3 NPs are efficiently used in the field of medicine to prevent infectious and non-infectious diseases and the study of toxicity effects of these NPs on the blood of humans ($in\ vitro$) utilized complete blood count (CBC).
+Results indicate that there are no toxic effect of Al_2O_3 NPs nanoparticles in the haematology parameter ($in\ vitro$).
+The size of Al_2O_3 particles ablated with low laser energy was found to be smaller than that achieved with high laser energy.
+High laser energy, on the other hand, produced a higher concentration of Al_2O_3 than when the laser energy is low.